 - (7) 1″ x 2 1/2″ x 38 1/2″ (First seven ‘short’ stripes)

 - (6) 1″ x 2 1/2″ x 61 1/2″ (Last six ‘long’ stripes)

 The rip cuts (cuts made the long way on the board) should be done with a table saw.
 If you do not have one (like me) you can make rip cuts with a circular saw using a jig (like this http://www.todayshomeowner.com/video/homemade-circ….
 It is a little harder but certainly doable.

 For the cross cuts, a chop saw (miter saw) is the easiest and neatest but a circular saw works too, you just need to make sure you keep your cuts straight.

 Cutting and assembling the frame.

-This is a relatively simple step and if you were able to complete the last step without a problem, this should be just as easy.
-All we are doing here is making a rectangle support with two cross beams.
-The four pieces of outside wood (first and second cut listed below) will have 45 degree mitered ends.
-The measurement is taken from the large edge.
+This is a relatively simple step and if you were able to complete the last step in creating your pallet coffee table without a problem, this should be just as easy.
+All we are doing here is making rectangular support with two cross beams.
+The four pieces of outside wood (first and second cut listed below) will have 45-degree mitered ends.
+The measurement is taken from a large edge.
 For this, we will need to cut: